 |Dual Hand – Balance and Pedal||None|

-For kids who already have balance bikes, we believe they are better off transitioning to a 16″ pedal bike where they will likely get more use out of it than the Strider’s 14″ pedal bike.
+For kids who already have a balance bike, we believe they are better off transitioning to a 16″ pedal bike where they will likely get more use out of it than Strider’s 14-inch pedal bike.